jsguerra/simple-portfolio/README.md

 # Simple Portfolio
-> A simple portfolio using flickity slider
+> A simple portfolio using flickity slider.